A fully regulated service across England & Wales

 - The registration of new branches is co-ordinated independently and in a timely manner through to completion, ensuring a safe and regulated service

 - The quality team act as a central point of contact for outside agencies making data requests, preparing documentation and ensuring that it is sent to the requester within stipulated timescales, ensuring that customers are not delayed in applying for further funding i.e. through Continuing Healthcare (CHC) teams

 - They also act as a central point of contact for local authorities in respect of the monitoring of existing contracts and as an escalation point for complaints/safeguarding/concerns raised with the company, ensuring things are acted up quickly and effectively so that our customers receive a positive customer service experience

 - Policies and procedures are updated in line with legal and regulatory requirements, meaning that our customers receive a service that reflect up to date practices

-More about quality assurance at Helping Hands
+More about compliance at Helping Hands

 Learn more about the Care Quality Commission on their website.